Enterprise Agile: Software Process Improvement (SPI)

 It’s crucial to recognize that the primary drivers for process improvement are business-oriented: implementing a process for its own sake is a bad idea.
 Process improvement is an enabler, not an end in itself.
 You must understand the business goals of your organization in order to implement an effective information technology (IT) process.
 For example, the goal of always being first to market with new functionality will require a process with a different emphasis than that of minimizing defects in a highly regulated industry.
 The point is that you must start by determining your business needs.

-You may find that your process-related needs are complicated and subtle: different business units typically have different priorities, particularly in mid-to-large size organizations.
+You will find that your process-related needs are complicated and subtle: different business units typically have different priorities, particularly in mid-to-large size organizations.
 You must identify and prioritize these needs and then choose to address them accordingly.
-How you approach this will depend on many factors: Do you have global issues that need to be addressed: for example, improved quality, faster time to market, or consistency: or are individual business units needs paramount, such as the Research and Development area’s need for quick feedback?
+How you approach this depends on many factors: Do you have global issues that need to be addressed?
+For example, improved quality, faster time to market, or consistency?
+Or are individual business units needs paramount, such as the Research and Development area’s need for quick feedback?
 If the latter is the case, you may need a tailored process for R&D that emphasizes quick feedback rather than low defects.
 Important issues to consider:

 • Process culture.